valkey-io/valkey-doc/topics/functions-intro.md

 In such cases, we need to make sure that the pre-loaded functions are available before Valkey accepts inbound user connections and commands.

-To do that, it is possible to use `redis-cli --functions-rdb` to extract the functions from an existing server.
+To do that, it is possible to use `valkey-cli --functions-rdb` to extract the functions from an existing server.
 This generates an RDB file that can be loaded by Valkey at startup.

 ## Function flags